-3.5 Key priorities
+3.6 Key priorities

-Based on the source apportionment exercise, in order to most effectively reduce annual mean NO2 concentrations within the Chester AQMA, the following key priorities were identified:
+Based on the source apportionment exercise, to effectively reduce annual mean NO2 concentrations within the Chester AQMA, the following key priorities were identified:

 - Reduce emissions from cars, buses, LGVs and HGVs in the study area; and / or - Reduce congestion at the key junctions which should consequently reduce emissions. - Reduce exposure of relevant receptors.